mjschultz/django-tastefulpy/docs/resources.rst

 Basic Filtering
 ===============

-:class:`~tastypie.resources.ModelResource` provides a basic Django ORM filter interface.
+:class:`~tastefulpy.resources.ModelResource` provides a basic Django ORM filter interface.
 Simply list the resource fields which you'd like to filter on and the allowed expression in a `filtering` property of your resource's Meta class::

-    from tastypie.constants import ALL, ALL_WITH_RELATIONS
+    from tastefulpy.constants import ALL, ALL_WITH_RELATIONS

     class MyResource(ModelResource):
         class Meta: